 Our small RV is an extremely lightweight model so we save on fuel when on the road.
 Everything we pack in it meets our specifications for “lightweight”, “compact” and “multipurpose”.

 This little travel clothesline fits our standard.

-It’s Priced Right, Much Less than Others.
+It’s Priced Right, so Affordable!

 I was pleasantly surprised to have received a quality product I quickly found to be indispensable.
 So much so, I keep a travel clothesline packed in my survival gear.

 For those who prefer to pack light, this is the travel clothesline for them.
 The compact pocket is, 4¼ x 7½ x 1½ inches, weighs 2 ounces and is made of high quality rip-stop nylon and nylon mesh that packs and travels well.